 Learn more about Sandra and her art at her website Remnants Arise: Stitches and Sacred Stories.

 Watch the cfGallery “Ask the Artist” video series below to learn more.

-This group is designed to help you integrate your faith in your artistic interests.
-It’s a space for you to grow, be encouraged, and find opportunities to serve using your unique gifting.
+This group is designed to help you integrate your faith with your artistic interests.
+Come discover ways you can grow, be encouraged, and find opportunities to serve with your unique gifts.

 Connect with this group by contacting Kristin Gadsden.

 © 2023 Christian Fellowship | All Rights Reserved | Site design by COMO Marketing